• Skip to main content

 Hopefully the popular winter activities in Toronto listed here will kickstart your enjoyment of the season and help your celebrate, rather than slog through, the snowy season.

-Only it’s no longer called a Christmas Market but really it is, word has it that their rebrand aimed for a more sophisticated ‘intimate’ vibe rather than the buzzy festive free-for-all it’s been known for.
+Word has it the rebrand aimed for a more sophisticated ‘intimate’ vibe rather than the buzzy festive free-for-all it’s been known for.
 You decide.
 Maybe it should be no surprise that Dior is a sponsor.

 And don’t worry: Santa and his elves will be roaming around.
+There is also a Candy Cane Forest.
 I told you this is still a Christmas market!

 Canada’s Wonderland WinterFest